instructlab/taxonomy/README.md

   front of the first field (`question` or `context`).
 The remaining keys in the example should not have this "-".
 > - Some special characters such as " and ' need to be escaped with backslash.
-This is why some of the lines for keys in the example YAML we provided have the '|' character.
+This is why some of the lines for keys in the example YAML start the value with the '|' character followed a new line and then an indented multi-line string.
   This character disables all of the special characters in the value for the key.
   You might also want to use the '|' character for multi-line strings.
 > - Consider quoting all values with " to avoid surprising YAML parser behavior